Rob Morrison (scientist): Community engagement

 SciWorld came after the closure of The Investigator Science and Technology Centre in Adelaide; Morrison and three co-founders bought the assets and formed SciWorld to keep interactive science going in the state.

 In 2015, SciWorld partnered with the Australian Science and Mathematics School to offer cadetships for young people in the field of science communication.

 He was Patron of National Science Week SA for 13 years.

 Morrison was for many years Vice-President of the organisation "Friends of Science in Medicine" (FSM), which he jointly founded in 2011, described by the University of Adelaide as "a public health watch dog group ... concerned about honesty in medical claims and the need for evidence-based medicine".

 He created the Lesueur Conservation Park (part of which was previously called Cape Hart Conservation Park), a 14.14 km2 reserve including a 2 km length of coastline on Kangaroo Island.

 Morrison was called as an expert witness in the third trial looking into the death of Azaria Chamberlain.
 He had been in the area of Uluru several months before that incident, filming and collecting materials for his book A Field Guide to the Tracks and Traces of Australian Animals, and he had presented for Curiosity Show on dingoes at Uluru.
 He testified at the Morling enquiry into the Chamberlain Convictions about why local trackers had given conflicting evidence about dingo tracks, and he conducted forensic tests to show that dingoes had the strength, the gape, and the dexterity needed to take the baby and remove her clothes.
 His collection of specimens and artefacts from the trial have since been acquired by the National Museum of Australia.

 Personal life

-Morrison and his wife Penny have two sons, James and Callan.
+Morrison and his wife Penny have two sons.

-His hobbies include being a jazz musician, ship-bottler, and silversmith.
+His hobbies include being a jazz musician (playing trumpet and trombone), ship-bottler, and silversmith.
 He also has an interest in maritime history, and he was involved in bringing the clipper ship City of Adelaide back to South Australia.
 He also produced a simplified model of that ship, aimed at allowing primary school children to build the ship in a bottle.